elfrank/elfrank.github.io/_posts/2020-12-30-improving-systems-through-better-decisions.md

 ---
 layout: post
-title: Improve Systems through Better Decision Making
+title: Improving Systems through Better Decisions
 categories: [Technical Leadership,Architecture]
 excerpt: People build systems.
 The systems we have are the result of thousands of tiny  decisions over time.
 Better decisions should turn into better systems.
 Right?
 ---